lizmat/Perl-module-to-Raku-porting-guide/README.md

 Also, this will alias the values in the list, so you don't actually need to define `$key` and `$value` outside of the `while` loop to make this work.

+# lazy lists

+Many functions in Perl 6 have the same name, but return a `Seq`uence rather than a list.
+In most cases, that really doesn't matter, as you either assign it to an array, or use the result to iterate over.
+If you, for some reason, really want a list, you can get that calling the `.list` method on it.

 # undef vs Nil

 `Nil` is the closest thing that Perl 6 has to Perl 5's `undef`.  `Nil` is the